 3) Click on the yellow highlighted text in "The Annotated Tracker" tab to see annotations based on media reports, legal precedents, interviews, research studies and analysis from City Bureau Documenters.

 Using an excel sheet and Genius, a team of City Bureau Community Documenters has created an annotated, updated and independent hub for public use that will provide analysis and context around the Fraternal Order of Police contract with the city of Chicago.
-City Bureau Documenters spent two weeks annotating the police union contract text before opening the tool to public input on February 16, 2017, where the #FOPtracker was launched at a free, public event hosted by members of City Bureau and the Invisible Institute to further demystify Fraternal Order of Police contract negotiations and the political processes that surround them.
+City Bureau Documenters spent several weeks annotating the police union contract text before opening the tool to public input in May 2017.

 Although care has been taken to ensure the accuracy, completeness and reliability of the information provided, City Bureau assumes no responsibility after publication.
 All readers are allowed (and encouraged) to post their own annotations.
 Reader submitted annotations are read by City Bureau but not moderated for content.

 Click here to explore all of our annotated Trackers.
 Want to be part of our paid Documenters program?
 Simply fill out the application.

 Have a question, comment or suggestion?
 Interested in having us host a Tracker workshop in your education space?
 Contact us at firstname.lastname@example.org, on Facebook: /CityBureau and on Twitter: @citybureau.

 City Bureau Documenters are a critical component of our mission to bridge the ideals of civic journalism with the economic and political realities in which it exists.
 For more information, and to join our paid Documenters program, simply fill out this brief application.

 City Bureau is a civic journalism lab aimed at regenerating _______ on Chicago’s South and West sides.